LiliumOS/rfcs/src/rfcs/0001-rfc-policy.md

 The License for RFCs is currently [`CC-BY-4.0`] and requires an RFC to change.
 Such a change applies to previous RFCs as well as future RFCs, though previous RFCs will remain available under the previous license as well.

+Any Code submitted in an RFC is subject to the MIT License.
+This include examples and snipets.
+API Definitions are deemed by the Project to not be subject to copyright, due to their inherent functionality, If this assement is incorrect, such API signatures are also released under the terms of the MIT License.

 The RFC License shall always be an Open Documentation License.

 ## Security Considerations